 Since many of her potential customers may not know about Ayurveda and its powerful effects, Jennifer set out to create a simple yet fun quiz that educates and entertains at the same time.

 Each quiz question is written in a way that’s easy to understand while paired with high-quality stock imagery.
 There’s a stock image library built right into Interact so you can easily find the photos you need for each question.
-Sign up for a free Interact account to start browsing through our photos!
+Sign up for an Interact account to start browsing through our photos!

 You might notice while taking her quiz that Jennifer includes lifestyle photos rather than images that are focused on skin types.
 This helps to create a more casual, holistic vibe for her quiz.
 She also includes photos of diverse skin tones to show how her products are made for all skin types and tones.